Burling graphs revisited, part II: Structure: Derived graphs

 Build from $T$ a Burling tree $(T', r', \lastBorn', \choosePath')$ by removing the edge $xt$ from~$T$.
 Then add to $T'$ a path $xx't$, and set $\lastBorn'(x)=x'$, and $\lastBorn'(x')=t$.
 Add to $T'$ a new vertex $w$ adjacent to $x$.
 Set $\choosePath'(u)=\{w\} \cup \choosePath(u) \sm \{v\}$.
 Set $\choosePath'(w) = \{x', v\}$.
 Replace $\choosePath'(z)$ by $\choosePath'(z) \cup \{x'\}$ for all $z\neq v$ such that $t\in \choosePath(z)$ or $v\in \choosePath(z)$.

 We see that the oriented graph $G'$ obtained from $G$ by subdividing arc $uv$ into $uwv$ can be derived from $T'$. \end{proof}

-\emph{Top-subdividing an arc $uv$ into $wu$ and $wv$} means removing $uv$ and add instead two arc $wv$ and $wu$ where $w$ is a new vertex.
+\emph{Top-subdividing} an arc $uv$ into $wu$ and $wv$ means removing $uv$ and add instead two arcs $wv$ and $wu$ where $w$ is a new vertex.

 \begin{lemma} Let $G$ be an oriented graph derived from a Burling tree $T$ and $uv$ be a top-arc of $G$ such that $u$ is a source of $G$.
-The graph $G'$ obtained from $G$ by top-subdividing $uv$ can be derived from a Burling tree $T'$ in such a way that $wv$ is a top-arc, $wu$ is a bottom arc, every top-arc of $G$ with respect to $T$ (except $uv$) is a top arc of $G'$ with respect to $T'$ and every bottom arc of $G$ with respect to $T$ (except $uv$) is a bottom arc of $G'$ with respect to $T'$. \end{lemma}
+The graph $G'$ obtained from $G$ by top-subdividing $uv$ can be derived from a Burling tree $T'$ in such a way that: \begin{itemize} \item $wv$ is a top-arc, \item $wu$ is a bottom-arc, \item every top-arc of $G$ with respect to $T$ (except $uv$) is a top-arc of $G'$ with respect to $T'$, \item every bottom-arc of $G$ with respect to $T$ (except $uv$) is a bottom-arc of~$G'$ with respect to $T'$. \end{itemize} \end{lemma}

-\begin{proof} Note that $u$ is not a last-born since there exits an arc $uv$ in $G$.
+\begin{proof} Note that $u$ is not a last-born since there exists an arc $uv$ in $G$.
 Let $x$ be the parent of $u$.
 Let $y$ be the last-born of $v$ (if $v$ is a leaf of $T$, just add $y$ to $T$).
 By Lemma~\ref{l:chooseT}, we may assume that $y$ is not in $G$.
-Let $v'$ be the child of $v$ such that $v'\in c(u)$ (possibly $v'=y$, if no child of $v$ is in $c(u)$, just add $y$ to $c(u)$).
-See Figure~\ref{f:subdiv-12}, where the cases $v'\neq y$ and $v'=y$ are represented (it turns out the proof below applies to the two cases).
+Let $v'$ be the child of $v$ such that $v'\in c(u)$ (it is possible that $v'=y$ if no child of $v$ is in $c(u)$, but in that case we just add $y$ to $c(u)$).
+See Figure~\ref{f:subdiv-12}, where the cases $v'\neq y$ and $v'=y$ are represented.
+Notice that the proof below applies to the two cases at the same time.

 Build from $T$ a Burling tree $(T', r', \lastBorn', \choosePath')$ by removing the edges $xu$, $vv'$ and $vy$ from $T$.
 Then add to $T'$ the edge $vu$, the path $vy'y$ and the edge $y'v'$, and set $\lastBorn'(v)=y'$ and $\lastBorn'(y')=y$.
 Add to $T'$ a new vertex $w$ adjacent to $x$ (in $T'$).
 Set $\choosePath'(u)=\choosePath(u) \sm V(P)$ where $P$ is the path of $T'$ from $x$ to $v$.
 Set $\choosePath'(w) = \{u\} \cup V(P)\sm \{x\}$.
 Replace $\choosePath'(z)$ by $\choosePath'(z) \cup \{y'\}$ for all $z$ such that $y\in \choosePath(z)$ or $v'\in \choosePath(z)$.